RobzLegz/RobzLegz/README.md

 ## I'm a front end web developer from Latvia!

-- I'm currently learning React JS and Python
+- I'm currently learning React JS and Python 📚
-- My 2021 goals are to contribute and learn as much as possible
+- My 2021 goals are to contribute and learn as much as possible ✔️
-- Currently working on Tesla website clone
+- Tesla website clone under construction 	🚧
+- Working on some more projects for my portfolio 👷

 ### Contact me: